eassy97/easywaiter/README.md

    ```bash
    ./start.sh
    ```
-   This script launches `app.py` from its own directory, so you can execute it whether or not you are currently in the repository folder.
+   This script launches `app.py` from its own directory so the `users.txt` file is always found even if you start the script from elsewhere.
    The app will start in debug mode on `http://localhost:8080`.

    If you prefer to run `python app.py` directly, make sure you are in